casual-healthcare/braindiagnose/README.md

 # braindiagnose
 An independent study to assess the usage of deep learning artificial intelligence (convolutional neural networks) in the field of medical image analysis (brain tumors and cancers).

-The entire documentation of this website can be found here: LINK

 Conducted by Azhaan Salam
 # Setup
 1. [Install Python3](https://realpython.com/installing-python/)